Top 15 myths about smoke-free alternatives: Frequently asked questions12 Aug 2022 · 5 min read

-What may appear to be “smoke” emitting from a vape or heat-not-burn product is actually an aerosol, which is a suspension of fine liquid and/or solid particles in a gas (usually air).
+No, What may appear to be “smoke” emitting from a vape or heat-not-burn product is actually an aerosol, which is a suspension of fine liquid and/or solid particles in a gas (usually air).
 Heat-not-burn products and vapes do not emit smoke, as they have not burned the tobacco.

 11. Fewer people are taking up smoking, so do we need less-harmful alternatives?

-Through the work of government regulation and public health campaigns, smoking prevalence declined 4.1 percent in the decade between 2005 and 2015, according to the World Health Organization.
+Yes, through the work of government regulation and public health campaigns, smoking prevalence declined 4.1 percent in the decade between 2005 and 2015, according to the World Health Organization.
 Yet despite these efforts, millions of people who understand the risks continue to smoke cigarettes.
 According to WHO estimates, more than one billion people will still be smoking in 2025, roughly the same number as today.
 Nine out of 10 smokers will continue to smoke in any given year.